Audio introduction by me:

-Why?
+Why can I make my meals tasty?
 Because I can cook.

-It is often not what you have, but really the lack of ability to see how a skill can help you do things you want to do, to move towards the good life, towards health, wealth, love and happiness.
+It is often not what you have, but really the lack of ability to SEE how a skill can help you do things you want to do, to move towards the good life, towards health, wealth, love and happiness.

 So, as you see, me harping on The Sight capacity and its many facets is the biggest missing.

 My current question is: is it blocked, or is it really missing.
 My next moves will depend on the answer I get.

 In the current Validation Challenge I hope to get enough input to be able to put this question to bed.
 Will people be willing to do something for literally no payoff?
 Will they SEE that it is them who benefit, not the person they validate or acknowledge?
 Will they be able to SEE that without seeing they are stuck in the purposeless, myopic, senseless, mundane existence that they have been living?

 The reason I think it may be possible that people are blocking the Sight because they don’t want to see… We shall see.

 I am patient.
 I won’t even contemplate the next step until I get the answers I need to see where I am at.

 If you want to join the Challenge, you still can.
 You need to pay to have the DNA capacity activated: See value/recognize value… that is the basis of Validation.
 It is not lying.
 Anything that you say you see but don’t is lying.

 And you need to commit to doing the actions… or you won’t benefit at all.